 Current Research Projects:

 Note on PhD supervision: I welcome inquiries and applications from prospective MA or PhD students interested in the topics and areas mentioned above.
-However, I am currently supervising a full load of PhD students and will not necessarily have "free space" for new doctoral students in the coming academic year (2022).
+However, I am currently supervising a full load of PhD students and may not be able to take on new doctoral students applying for the next academic year (2023).